 By Nathaniel Sillin

-Whether you’re actively looking to make a move or being lured away by a recruiter, remedy a new job offers many opportunities for growth.
-Discovering how different organizations run, look and tackling the learning curve during the first few months is part of the fun, healing and struggle, of making a change.
+Whether you’re actively looking to make a move or being lured away by a recruiter, a new job offers many opportunities for growth.
+Discovering how different organizations run, and tackling the learning curve during the first few months is part of the fun, and struggle, of making a change.

 Switching employers can also greatly benefit your financial future.
 While staying at the same job could lead to a modest annual raise, you might be able to negotiate a much larger jump in pay when changing companies.
 Negotiating a job offer can be daunting, but consider what happens if you don’t negotiate — you might wind up earning less than a hiring manager was willing to offer.

 Do your homework to find an appropriate salary range before negotiating.
 Whether you are a veteran or a novice negotiator, you may want to spend time researching before sitting down at the table.
 Keeping in mind that compensation can vary depending on location, look online for studies or personal accounts that reveal the salaries of someone in a similar role.